FAIR Buyer Guidance

 • Jewelry requires gemological credentials (GIA, FGA) and metal-testing capability beyond general antiques expertise.

-• Ask for recent comparable work in your specific category — not just general experience claims.
+• Ask for recent comparable work in your category, not just general experience claims.

 • If the appraiser's specialty does not match your property, ask for a referral to someone who specializes in it.